igor-marinescu/RPico_CDC_UART/README.md

 The UART interface in the USB-UART bridge can work in one of two modes:
 - PIO-UART - UART is implemented in PIO.
 A wide range of non-standard baud-rates and frame-formats are supported.
 The UART settings are hardcoded in Firmware and cannot be changed on run-time.
-- UART - the RP2040 UART peripheral is used.
+- Peripheral-UART - the RP2040 UART peripheral is used.
 Only the standard baud-rates and frame-formats are supported.
 The UART settings can be changed on run-time (when connecting to USB).

-When the `USE_PIO_UART` is defined, the UART works in PIO-UART mode:
+When `USE_PIO_UART` is defined, the UART works in PIO-UART mode, when `USE_PIO_UART` is not defined, the UART works in Peripheral-UART mode.

 ```
 add_compile_definitions(USE_PIO_UART)